 Backward compatibility is commendable

-But there is a catch.
-If the home button is replaced unofficially, Touch ID loses its functionality due to security requirements.
-If the display is replaced, the True Tone functionality is lost, as iFixit points out, insofar as this would be an issue for an independent repair shop.
-Incidentally, replacing the battery is also not possible because, despite the same shape, they use different connections on the logic board.
-Apart from that, Apple's "latest" guidelines prevent the iPhone battery from being replaced by an unofficial body - read more hereOverall, iFixit still gives it credit because there is a certain degree of backward compatibility.
-This is an advantage both in manufacturing and in repair, as "production waste" is reduced and some spare parts are already in stock.
+But there's a catch.
+If the home button is replaced without an official authorization, Touch ID loses its functionality due to security requirements.
+Replacing the display will result in the loss of True Tone functionality, as iFixit points out, as far as an independent repair shop would be concerned.
+Replacing the battery is also not possible, as they use different connectors on the logic board, despite the identical shape.
+Apart from that, Apple's "latest" guidelines prevent the iPhone battery from being replaced by an unofficial party – more on that. hereOverall, iFixit still gives the device a thumbs-up, as it does offer some degree of backward compatibility.
+This is an advantage both in manufacturing and repair, as it reduces production waste and ensures that some spare parts are already in stock.
 (Image: Apple)